Rebuilding the Engine Box and Cover

 The port panel may be the most difficult to get right.
 The aft half of this panel does not rest on the cabin sole.
 It must fit flush with the triangular piece of teak that is fastened to the cabin sole next to the aft bunk.
 This may have been a screw up at Pearson when the cabin sole was cut for the engine compartment, or the cabin sole may have been damaged during a previous ownership and the damaged portion cut-away, then covered.

 Since the original box was a single piece, the lack of support under a portion of this panel was not a problem.
 With my new design, each of the panels will disconnect from the others, so I must provide additional support for this panel.
-I expect the break apart hinges shown above will do this job, but this is a very tight space.
+I thought the break apart hinges shown above would do this job, but this is a very tight space.
+When I decided fitting the hinges in this tight spot would be more difficult than it was worth, I just added some support under the panel (see below).

 The Mock-Up